aws/aws-cdk-rfcs/text/0095-cognito-construct-library/working-backwards-readme.md

 specifies that the property can be modified by the user while the latter specifies that it can only be modified by the app's administrator and not by the user (using their access token).

-*Defaults*:
+> These are the defaults that will be part of tsdoc, and not part of the README -
-* No standard attributes are marked required.
+> * No standard attributes are marked required.
-* For all custom attributes, mutable is true and adminOnly is false.
+> * For all custom attributes, `mutable`: true & `adminOnly`: false.

 Code sample: